-The proposed model shows that to make a macroscopically homogeneous response possible the system must be microscopically inhomogeneous.
+The proposed model shows that to make a macroscopically homogeneous response possible, the system must be microscopically inhomogeneous.
 Micro-inhomogeneity, achieved by activating short-range interactions of antiferromagnetic type, takes the form of periodic interdigitated patterns with neighboring sarcomeres taking alternatively either pre- or post-power stroke conformations.
 Such patterns replace the highly coherent micro-homogeneous mechanical response favored by the original HS model.
 The predicted micro-inhomogeneity may be beneficial as it breaks the coherency of the response and facilitates the swift transition to either fully pre- or fully post-power stroke configuration in response to external excitation.
-We also argue that evolution could use short-range interactions to tune the muscle machinery to perform near the conditions of "double criticality", where both the Helmholtz and the Gibbs free energies are singular.
-Such design would be highly functional given that elementary force-producing units are expected to perform in a mixed soft-hard device.
+We also argue that evolution could use short-range interactions to tune the muscle machinery to perform near the conditions of 'double criticality', where both the Helmholtz and the Gibbs free energies are singular.
+Such design would be highly functional given that elementary force-producing units usually perform in a mixed soft--hard loading conditions.